josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 Finally, since trials were made shuffling the whole set, the model was filling voids in the past instead of predicting the future.
 This realization was taken into account in the next models so that data was split by time rather than by volume.

-**#TODO: Should we rename this since it's not actually leNet?**
-### LeNet Adaptation
+### **CNN Adaptation**

-**#TODO: Feature number consistency, how many do we actually have?**
-A challenge to train with the available data was that the number of features (484) was greater than the number of examples (121).
+A challenge to train with the available data was that the number of features (484: 482 environmental covariates, and the index consisting of year and month) was greater than the number of examples (121).
 Furthermore, the existing number of features did not show sufficient explanatory power in previous models.
-To deal with this, four different alternatives were explored, and those that were successful were merged into a model:
+To deal with this, three different alternatives were explored, and those that were successful were merged into a model:

-**#TODO: Should we consider moving this up into the data exploration section and then noting in here that X dataset was used on this model to good effect?**
-#### **Synthetizing new examples to train the model.**

-This was done with a PCA encoding that kept the maximum possible amount of components in the whole dataset (including the target), and then random noise was injected into the decoder.
-However, given that the maximum decoding matrix size achievable was 121 X 121, 364 features were lost in the process (producing a loss in variance explanation), and therefore the output was not similar enough to the original dataset to be used as a training set.
-A manual selection that removed the additional 364 features before applying the PCA encoding and decoding could have solved the problem, however due to time constraints, this approach was not attempted.

 #### **Selecting the most significant covariates.**